darkclode24/groq-promptimizer/README.md

-# Groq API Key Meta Prompting Tool
+# Groq Promptimizer

-*Generate and manage meta prompts using the Groq API from your terminal.*
+*Generate meta prompts using the Groq API.*

 ## Description

-The **Groq API Key Meta Prompting Tool** is a lightweight extension for meta-prompting powered by the Groq API.
+The **Groq Promptimizer** is a lightweight extension for meta-prompting powered by the Groq API.

 ## Prerequisites
 * `pip` or `poetry`